cangulec/insight/readme.md

 The output of the second feature should be a file in the `tweet_output` directory named `ft2.txt` that contains the rolling average for each tweet in the file (e.g. if there are three input tweets, then there should be 3 averages), following the format above.
 The precision of the average should be two digits after the decimal place (i.e. rounded to the nearest hundredths place).

 ## Collecting tweets from the Twitter API
-Ideally, the second feature that updates the average degree of a Twitter hashtag graph as each tweet arrives would be connected to the Twitter streaming API and would add new tweets to the end of `tweets.txt`.
-However, connecting to the API requires more system specific "dev ops" work, which isn't the primary focus for data engineers.
-Instead, you should simply assume that each new line of the text file corresponds to a new tweet and design your program to handle a text file with a large number of tweets.
-Your program should output the results of this second feature to a text file named `ft2.txt` in the `tweet_output` directory.

-## Writing clean, scalable, and well-tested code
-As a data engineer, it’s important that you write clean, well-documented code that scales for large amounts of data.
-For this reason, it’s important to ensure that your solution works well for a huge number of tweets, rather than just the simple examples above.
-For example, your solution should be able to account for a large number of tweets coming in a short period of time, and need to keep up with the input (i.e. need to process a minute of tweets in less than a minute).
-It's also important to use software engineering best practices like unit tests, especially since public data is not clean and predictable.
-For more details about the implementation, please refer to the FAQ below or email us at cc@insightdataengineering.com

-You may write your solution in any mainstream programming language such as C, C++, C#, Clojure, Erlang, Go, Haskell, Java, Python, Ruby, or Scala - then submit a link to a Github repo with your source code.
-In addition to the source code, the top-most directory of your repo must include the `tweet_input` and `tweet_output` directories, and a shell script named `run.sh` that compiles and runs the program(s) that implement these features.
-If your solution requires additional libraries, environments, or dependencies, you must specify these in your README documentation.
-See the figure below for the required structure of the top-most directory in your repo, or simply clone this repo.

 ## Additional Features